What is the Seventh Circle?

 Learn about how horror filmmakers engage with social issues, meet like-minded horror fans, and share your own ideas with an enthusiastic online community.

-The Seventh Circle will illuminate how horror cinema represents social issues, from gender discrimination, to queerness, to disability.
+The Seventh Circle illuminates how horror cinema represents social issues, from gender discrimination, to queerness, to disability.
 The speakers will dig into beloved films, such as Carrie (1976), Possession (1981), The Fly (1986) and modern classics like Raw (2016), Thelma (2017), and Good Manners (2017).

 What you’ll get with a ticket

-- Attend the entire weekend of four Zoom talks and live discussion sessions
+- Watch back recordings of all four Zoom talks and live discussion sessions from December 13–19

 - Join Seventh Row’s online community message boards to discuss horror with likeminded fans